Mount Pleasant Football Club

-The Mount Pleasant Football Club is an Australian Rules Football club which competes in the HDFL.
+The Mount Pleasant Football Club is an Australian Rules Football club that competes in the HDFL.

 The club is based in Toolleen, Victoria and has participated in the HDFL since 1935.

-The Mighty Mounts have appeared in 28 grand finals, winning nineteen, the most recent in 2006.
+The Mighty Mounts have appeared in 31 grand finals, winning twenty one, with the most recent in 2025.

 Location

 History

 Local players first played under the name of Mount Pleasant Football Club in 1889.
 Prior to this, players from around the Runnymede district, including Creek View, played under the name Runnymede and for many years they played in the paddocks of local farming families.
 It was not until 1952 that the club’s headquarters became the Toolleen Recreation Reserve.

 The club’s name comes from the Mount Pleasant Creek, a eminently close to the original farming paddocks played on, and an old map indicates a Mount Pleasant existed at Creek View.
 MPFC was made up of families who settled in the Runnymede district, mainly from Ireland and England, families who still to this day have a large influence and presence in the club.
 In their time they have seen many clubs come and go including Runnymede, Avonmore, Muskerry, Fosterville, Goornong, Axedale, Knowsley, Toolleen, and Crosbie, in which MPFC has welcomed players and supporters from each and everyone one of them into their fold.